Chart Color Schemes

 The educational profile of Mountain Creek exceeds national averages, with above-average qualification levels and academic performance metrics

-Mountain Creek trail has a university degree holder rate of 25.0% among residents aged 15 and above, compared to Australia's 30.4%.
-This difference indicates potential for educational advancement and skill enhancement.
-Bachelor degrees are the most common at 17.9%, followed by postgraduate qualifications (4.4%) and graduate diplomas (2.7%).
-Vocational credentials are also prevalent, with 40.4% of residents aged 15 and above holding such qualifications - advanced diplomas account for 12.7% and certificates for 27.7%.
+Mountain Creek trail has educational qualifications where 25.0% of residents aged 15 and above hold university degrees, compared to Australia's 30.4%.
+Bachelor degrees are the most common at 17.9%, followed by postgraduate qualifications at 4.4% and graduate diplomas at 2.7%.
+Vocational credentials are also prevalent, with 40.4% of residents holding such qualifications, including advanced diplomas at 12.7% and certificates at 27.7%.
+Educational participation is high, with 33.4% of residents currently enrolled in formal education, comprising 12.1% in primary, 10.8% in secondary, and 4.9% in tertiary education.

-Educational participation is high, with 33.4% of residents currently enrolled in formal education.
+Educational participation is notably high, with 33.4% of residents currently enrolled in formal education.
 This includes 12.1% in primary education, 10.8% in secondary education, and 4.9% pursuing tertiary education.

 Frequently Asked Questions - Education